DanielCreggOrganization/w5-lab-storage-sophieboyle1/README.md

 ```bash
 npm install @ionic/storage-angular
 ```
-Then we may create a new Ionic Angular Standalone prokect:
+Then we may create a new Ionic Angular Standalone project:

 ```bash
 ionic start w5-lab-storage blank --type=angular